Yang-Yuhang/smart_car/README.md

 Bachelor course (Intelligent Engineer) project

 ## smartcar_description
 The car model is built with a odometry,a hokuyo LiDAR and a camera, and the car is in a simply indoor environment.
-There are two powered wheels driven by differential motors with imcremental PID algorithm.
+There are two powered wheels(green) driven by differential motors with imcremental PID algorithm.

 The python scripy can be used to control the movement of the car.